 international Non-Governmental Organizations and the United

-Assessment: Written individual course assignments and approved group project, reflection tasks to mandatory seminars and exercise.
+Assessment: Written individual course assignments and approved group project.
 The group project shall be reported both orally and in writing.

 Code: 0113.
 Name: Capacity Development.

 Credits: 7,5.
 Grading scale: TH.
 Assessment: Individual Paper

 Code: 0213.
 Name: Group Assignment.

 - Admitted to the Master's Programme in Disaster Risk Management and Climate Change Adaptation or to the Programme Risk Management and Safety Engineering or have a minimum of 150 hp from a five-year engineering programme or from the Fire Safety Engineering Programme at LTH.